ninjatronic/angular-kinvey/README.md

 [![Build Status](https://travis-ci.org/ninjatronic/ngKinvey.png)](https://travis-ci.org/ninjatronic/ngKinvey)

 **ngKinvey** aims to provide easy-to-consume support for BaaS services provided by [Kinvey](http://kinvey.com/).
-This API allows an AngularJS app to interact with its backend on Kinvey programatically using the `$resource` and `$q` paradigms provided by Angular.
+This API allows an AngularJS app to interact with its backend on Kinvey programatically using the `$resource` paradigm provided by Angular.

 ## Dependencies